 The merSETA limits further exposure to interest rate risk by dealing with well-established institutions.
 These institutions have been approved by National Treasury and highly rated to be included in the merSETA's investment policy.

-The merSETA's exposure to interest rate risk and the effective interest rates on financial instruments at reporting date are as follows: for the year ended 31 March 2020
+The merSETA's exposure to interest rate risk and the effective interest rates on financial instruments at reporting date are as follows:

 FINANCIAL INSTRUMENTS (continued)